Skip to content

 Tour highlights

-• Search for wild dog, lion, elephant and buffalo on game drives in Nyerere National Park.
+• Search for wild dogs, lions, elephants and buffalo on morning and afternoon game drives in Nyerere National Park.

-• Enjoy a sunset boat trip along the Rufiji River, looking out for hippo, crocodiles and waders.
+• Enjoy a sunset boat trip along the meandering Rufiji River, looking out for hippos, crocodiles and waders.

-• Follow animal tracks and learn about smaller wildlife species on guided bush walks.
+• Follow animal tracks and learn about smaller wildlife species on guided bush walks with experienced rangers.

 • Relax on the white sandy beaches of Zanzibar and explore the island’s spice farms.